Quantifying Broken Detailed Balance in Transcription: Discussion

+In future studies, it would be interesting to study the information theoretic properties of mRNA expression with more complex gene-state architectures---especially if advances in live-seq \cite{chen2022live} and merFISH \cite{zhang2021spatially} data allow for comprehensive datasets of kinetic parameters for more microscopic models of mammalian transcription.
+Time-resolved mRNA sequencing would also allow for studies into the breaking of detailed balance in dynamic cellular environments, with fluctuating and correlated mRNA expression, using methods introduced in \cite{battle2016broken,lynn2021broken}.
+Finally, an experimental understanding of how the kinetic parameters of the telegraph model fluctuate across a population of cells could give credence to some of the implications of cell-to-cell variability on reversibility found in this study, and of other studies related to the explicit modeling of extrinsic noise in addition to intrinsic stochasticity \cite{grima2023quantifying,holehouse2020steady,battich2015control,thomas2019intrinsic}.
+How cells decide where to tolerate cell-to-cell variability is an important open problem.

 \emph{Acknowledgements:} This work was supported by a Lou Schuyler grant from the Santa Fe Institute and National Science Foundation grants DMR-191073 and 2133863.
-I would like to thank Jacob Calvert, Anish Pandya, Brandon Schlomann, Harrison Hartle, Artemy Kolchinsky and Ramon Grima for discussions and constructive feedback.
-Special thanks go to Ramon Grima and Artemy Kolchinsky for invaluable suggestions and critical comments on this work.
+J.H.~would like to thank Jacob Calvert, Christopher Lynn, Anish Pandya, Brandon Schlomann, Harrison Hartle, Artemy Kolchinsky and Ramon Grima for discussions and constructive feedback.
+Special thanks go to Ramon Grima and Artemy Kolchinsky for invaluable suggestions.
+Finally, J.H.~would like to thank an anonymous reviewer for emphasizing the use of statistical null models that serve as a comparison to the real data used in this study.

+\emph{Data availability:} The data for telegraph model parameters used in this paper can be found in \cite{sukys2025cell,ramskold2024single,larsson2019genomic}.
+The data for the mRNA degradation rates can be found in \cite{sharova2009database}.

+\emph{Code availability:} The underlying code for this study is not publicly available but may be made available to qualified researchers on reasonable request from the corresponding author.